 The text reads: “When you need a hand with holiday entertaining.”
 But apparently those extra hands do not include kids and adult men (of course, those can’t be sold, so why would Bed, Bath, and Beyond bother).

-Anyhoo, give your mom a hand this holiday season.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Anyhoo, give your mom a hand this holiday season.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.